For years, "experts" argued against teaching fin lit in high school. Now the public has spoken.

 A year earlier, a Debt.com editor countered a FOX News guest who argued financial literacy classes aren’t “relevant.”
 Thankfully, the public doesn’t care what liberal or conservative “experts” think.
 A new poll shows most Americans support financial literacy classes in school.

-Jointly conducted by RBC Wealth Management and City National Bank, the poll of more than 2,000 adults revealed, “87 percent of Americans believe that financial literacy should be taught in schools.”
+Jointly conducted by RBC Wealth Management and City National Bank, the study polled more than 2,000 adults.
+It revealed, “87 percent of Americans believe that financial literacy should be taught in schools.”

 When was the last time you heard of 87 percent of Americans agreeing on anything?